adamsebesta/adamsebesta/README.md

 I've contributed to a number of projects over the years, including:

-- **[Project A](https://adamsebesta.com/project-a/):** This project involved building a serverless API on AWS Lambda and managing the infrastructure using Terraform.
+- **[Halotrade](https://adamsebesta.com/project-a/):** This project involved building a serverless API on AWS Lambda and managing the infrastructure using Terraform.
 The project was designed to be highly scalable and fault-tolerant, and received positive feedback from users.
-- **[Project B](https://adamsebesta.com/project-b/):** In this project, I built a Kubernetes-based deployment pipeline using Jenkins and Helm.
+- **[Aeyde](https://adamsebesta.com/project-b/):** In this project, I built a Kubernetes-based deployment pipeline using Jenkins and Helm.
 The pipeline was designed to be highly automated, with minimal manual intervention required.
-- **[Project C](https://adamsebesta.com/project-c/):** For this project, I built a data pipeline using Apache NiFi to extract data from various sources and load it into a data warehouse.
+- **[Reading Reimagined](https://adamsebesta.com/project-c/):** For this project, I built a data pipeline using Apache NiFi to extract data from various sources and load it into a data warehouse.
 The pipeline was designed to be highly modular, allowing for easy customization and extension.

 ## Expertise